 A better understanding of how Weddell Seals have developed such adaptations has relevance for a number of human conditions, including hypoxia and hyperlipidaemia (high cholesterol, for example), yet until now there has been a relative lack of understanding of these adaptations at the genetic level.

 An Earlham Institute-led team has, therefore, probed the adaptive evolution of deep diving in Weddell Seals through investigating a potent regulator of genes in mammals - microRNA (miRNA).
-The findings, work of first author Dr Luca Penso-Dolfin (now a scientist at the German Cancer Research Centre) in the Di Palma Group at EI, along with collaborator Dr Allyson Hindle at the University of Nevada, were recently published in BMC Genomics - representing the first ever miRNA annotation of the Weddell Seal genome.
+The findings, work of first author Dr Luca Penso-Dolfin (now a scientist at the German Cancer Research Centre) along with collaborator Dr Allyson Hindle at the University of Nevada, were recently published in BMC Genomics - representing the first ever miRNA annotation of the Weddell Seal genome.

 The Weddell Seal can dive deep in icy Antarctic waters while chasing prey for up to sixty minutes

 This impressive feat is enabled through a number of adaptations, including enhanced oxygen storage capacity in the blood and muscles, extreme cardiovascular control while submerged, and lipid-based metabolism under hypoxia.

 What is miRNA?

 A genetic dimmer switch (which you can read about in more detail here), miRNA acts after genes have been activated - intervening before genes can then go on to make proteins.
 This is possible due to the nature of miRNAs, which are small pieces of RNA that bind to the messenger RNA (mRNA) copy of DNA that relays the information from gene to protein.